History of Mexican Americans: 1900s

-In the first decade of the 20th century, the population of Mexicans in the United States grew significantly.
-The first railroad connecting Mexico City to the Mexico-United States border was completed, which allowed for greater ease of movement from the interior of Mexico to the United States.
-Migration increased especially after a severe recession hit Mexico in 1906 and then a depression from 1908 to 1909.
-The Mestizo migrants were met with animosity in the United States, as Anglo Americans in the Southwest began warning about the dangers of non-white immigration.
-As the number of Mexican immigrants increased, nativist broadsides emerged in the Progressive Era which asserted the poor living conditions of the immigrants – such as substandard housing, high infant mortality, lack of sanitation, and high crime rates – were indicative of flaws within the Mexican character, rather than a failure on the part of the United States to assist the immigrants.
-In Chihuahuita, Texas, complaints about the "hordes of Mexicans" pouring over the border were widespread; however, the need for Mexican traquero labor, farmworkers, and miners meant that enforcement against Mexican laborers remained lax.
+In the 1900s decade, the population of Mexican Americans grew significantly.
+The first railroad connecting Mexico City to the Mexico-U.S. border was completed, which allowed for easier Mexican movement across it.
+Migration increased especially after a severe recession hit Mexico in 1906, and then a depression from 1908 to 1909.
+The Mestizo migrants were met with animosity in the U.S., as Anglo Americans in the Southwest began warning about the dangers of non-white immigration.
+As the number of Mexican immigrants increased, nativist broadsides emerged, which asserted the poor living conditions of in immigrant communities were indicative of flaws within the Mexican character, rather than existing residents' failure to assist the immigrants.